corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-persistence.md

       // your code goes here
   ```

-2. To create a Dog entity that writes a row to the database:
+2. To create a `Dog` entity that writes a row to the database, use the following code:
   ```java
   val dog = Dog(dogId, "dog", Instant.now(), "none")
   persistenceService.persist(dog)